Gillou38/Drying-open-source-solution/01 - Ideas and concepts/State of art.md

 ![Room distributor](https://github.com/Gillou38/Drying-open-source-solution/blob/master/01%20-%20Ideas%20and%20concepts/State%20of%20art%20-%20Picture/Convection%20-%20air%20room%20repartition.jpg)

 ##### Parallel to the trays
+Only use for thin layer (all cutted fruit and vegetable, thin layer of plant), it's the most efficient choice because it divide warm airflow in all product and it limit pressure loss.

 ![Parallel to the trays](https://github.com/Gillou38/Drying-open-source-solution/blob/master/01%20-%20Ideas%20and%20concepts/State%20of%20art%20-%20Picture/Convection%20-%20parallele%20to%20the%20trays.jpg) ![Parallel to the trays](https://github.com/Gillou38/Drying-open-source-solution/blob/master/01%20-%20Ideas%20and%20concepts/State%20of%20art%20-%20Picture/Convection%20-%20parallele%20to%20the%20trays%20(2).jpg)   ![Parallel to the trays](https://github.com/Gillou38/Drying-open-source-solution/blob/master/01%20-%20Ideas%20and%20concepts/State%20of%20art%20-%20Picture/Convection%20-%20parallele%20to%20the%20trays%20(3).jpg)   ![Parallel to the trays](https://github.com/Gillou38/Drying-open-source-solution/blob/master/01%20-%20Ideas%20and%20concepts/State%20of%20art%20-%20Picture/Convection%20-%20parallele%20to%20the%20trays%20(4).jpg)